bbambozzi/miniVim/README.md

 The objective for this config is for it to be minimal yet powerful -- leverage the Vimness!
 # Plugins and hotkeys
 #### Works out of the box, no config needed!
--- Autopairs enabled.
+* Autopairs enabled.

--- Relative line numbers enabled.
+* Relative line numbers enabled.

--- Unlimited undo history.
+* Unlimited undo history.

--- Toggleable console with (Alt + 1).
+* Toggleable console with (Alt + 1).

+* Autoformat enabled.

 ### Important hotkeys to know